quinncampbell0/sorghum_germplasm_eGS/README.md

 Genotype data in the format used in the study can be found at: https://figshare.com/s/da4ad3fe9f749f2135b6

-Original genotype data downloaded from: https://datadryad.org/stash/dataset/doi:10.5061/dryad.jc3ht
+Original sequence data downloaded from: https://datadryad.org/stash/dataset/doi:10.5061/dryad.jc3ht

 The directories contained are described below: